 Review of Queen Elizabeth

-The 90,901-ton, 2,300-passenger cruise ship QE, is Cunard's newest luxurious ocean cruise liner.
+The 2300-passenger liner Queen Elizabeth is a luxurious ocean liner.
 QE appeared in October 2010 when she was named in a grandiose ceremony by Her Majesty Queen Elizabeth.
 Reminding the rich inheritance of the first Cunarder to bear the name, her stylishness both echoes that legendary age and improves her luxury modern charm.
 QE- the running mate to Queen Mary 2 and Queen Victoria has a modified design and is slightly larger than Queen Victoria, having more vertical stern.

-With her black hull, white structure and red funnel signals, externally Cunard Queen Elizabeth has the charm of company’s heritage, following Cunard’s tradition.
-Modern luxury and the best of Cunard’s values, are what guests can expect onboard.
+With her black hull, white structure and red funnel signals, externally Cunard Queen Elizabeth has the charm of the company's British heritage, following Cunard's tradition.
+Modern luxury and the best of Cunard's values are what guests can expect onboard.

-The ship is identical in design to the other ship of the fleet- Queen Victoria, although passenger’s capacity is slightly higher because of the steeper stern.
-This difference is the reason why the largest suites at Cunard Queen Elizabeth stern have smaller balconies.
-The games deck is covered by roof at the end of deck 11, which is not similar to the sports deck on Queen Victoria with her not continuous canvas covering.
+The ship is identical in design to MS Queen Victoria, although the max passenger capacity is slightly higher because of the steeper stern.
+This difference is the reason why the largest suites (at the stern) have smaller balconies.
+The games deck is covered by a roof at the end of deck 11, which is not similar to the sports deck on Queen Victoria with her not continuous canvas covering.
 RMS Queen Elizabeth's original whistle was used to make a copy of it for the new ship.

-Unlike previous Cunard ships, this is not a true liner, as not having heavy plating throughout the hull and also not having propulsion system.
-The bow of QE is constructed with heavier plating in order to cope with Transatlantic run.
-Also, the ship has high freeboard.
-Queen Mary 2 costs about $300,000 US per berth, which is nearly double the cost of other contemporary cruise ships.
-That is why Cunard based Queen Elizabeth on a Vista-class ship design, thus making an economical decision.
+Unlike previous Cunard ships, this is not a true liner, as it doesn't have a heavy plating (throughout the hull).
+The bow is constructed with heavier plating in order to cope with Transatlantic crossings.
+Also, the ship has a high freeboard.

-The ship's decor is different from Queen Victoria’s, although with identical interior arrangements.
-As a tribute to the previous Elizabeths- the original one and the QE2, this cruise ship evokes the 1930s, when Cunard’s first QE was launched.
-A feature on Queen Mary 2, not available on Queen Victoria is the Britannia Club section of the restaurant, featured on Cunard Queen Elizabeth.
-This way passengers in Britannia staterooms are allowed to use single seating dining arrangements, not having to upgrade to more expensive, Grills classes.
+The ship's decor is different from Queen Victoria's, although with identical interior arrangements.
+As a tribute to the previous Elizabeths (the original one and the QE2), this cruiser evokes the 1930s, when Cunard's first QE was launched.
+A feature on Queen Mary 2 (not available on Queen Victoria) is the Britannia Club section of the restaurant, featured on Queen Elizabeth.
+This way passengers in Britannia staterooms are allowed to use single-seating dining arrangements, not having to upgrade to the more expensive Grill cabin grades.

-Most Queen Elizabeth staterooms are 240-470-sq.foot Balcony rooms.
-There are a total of 1055 staterooms (of which 127 Suites, 572 Balcony, 126 Inside rooms, 9 Single) in 20 categories.
-QE also has 20 Wheelchair-accessible rooms.
-The largest aboard Elizabeth are the Grand Suites (2130 ft2).
-85% of all cabins are outside, with 71% of them, featuring balconies.
 The Princess and Queens Grill suites are situated around the ship, with excellent views, or in the midships, where balconies are deeper.
-Most of the top suites are on Deck 7, in addition to Queens Grill penthouses, two Master and two Grand Suites which include huge balconies, separate dining areas and whirlpool baths.
+Most of the top suites are on Deck 7, in addition to Queens Grill penthouses, two Master and two Grand Suites which include huge balconies, separate dining areas, and whirlpool baths.
 These are named after the knighted Cunard Commodores.
-The Master Suites have a bath with sea view, and the top category- the Grand Suites offer outdoor dining and wraparound balcony.
+The Master Suites have a bath with a sea view, and the top category- the Grand Suites offer outdoor dining and a wraparound balcony.
 Queens and Princess Grill offer personalized stationery and marble bathrooms.
 The intimate Grill restaurants offer exceptional menus (with sophisticated creams and browns that glitter crystal and gold) and exciting sea views- located on Deck 11.
 The doors open to the Courtyard, and steps will lead you to the upper Grills Terrace, providing more exclusivity than the lower one, available for all guests.

 Shipboard dining options - Food and Drinks